 It’s the little script that will set all esxi hosts into maintenance mode when no VMs are left running, particularly useful when you’re doing the bulk VMs migration or shutdown for Esxi maintenance.
 Continue reading “PowerCLI to set Evacuated Esxi Hosts into Maintenance Mode”

-VMware Network Portgroup Connectivity Check with Circular VM vMotion
+Powershell to Check VMware Network Portgroup Connectivity with VM Migration

 Now, it’s a blogging time.
 Here is the little script that you can use to check the network connectivity of each portgroup in your vmware environment, which can also be used to determine if the portgroups or physical uplink (backing the vswitch) has the desired vlan access for the multiple exsi hosts.